Digital Infrared Photography: What You Need to Know

 Processing Considerations for Infrared RAW Files

 Something that shocks a lot of photographers when they shoot their first infrared images is how bad the unprocessed photos look.
 You must be prepared to work at processing the RAW file to create that distinctive infrared look.
 Don’t expect to get an image like the one below straight out of the camera.
+If you want to learn what’s involved in processing digital infrared RAW files, I’ve documented my workflow for you.

 Even when you’re happy to work at the RAW processing, you could encounter the “red tint of Adobe”.